-*For more books that make great first chapter book read-alouds, check out this list.—>First Chapter Book Read-Alouds
+*For more books that make great first chapter book read-alouds, check out these lists.

 Number 101 is for you to fill in on the list.
-It’s that one book when you close your eyes and think back to be snuggled up on someone’s lap, you vividly remember.
-That book is a must read with your child.
+It’s that one book when you close your eyes and think back to being snuggled up on someone’s lap, you vividly remember.
+That book is a must-read with your kids.
 What book is it?
 I’d love to know.
-Share the title in the comments, email me at firstname.lastname@example.org, or share it on social media and tag me.
+Share the title in the comments.

 Printable List of 100 Books To Read Before Kindergarten

 Are you ready to bring JOY and PLAY into children’s lives through books?

 Join over 60,000 educators who are saving time with targeted and meaningful resources to reach all their emerging readers.